Explore these intimate, private rooms created for Queen Mary II

 William III and Mary II were crowned as joint monarchs in 1689, after they were invited by Parliament to take the throne in the place of Catholic King James II, Mary’s father.

-The next room along is the Queen's Dining Room which has beautiful panelling from the 17th century.
+The Queen's Dining Room has beautiful panelling from the 17th century.
 It was a space where Mary and William could dine together, out of the public eye.
 They enjoyed dining modestly, on fish and beer.

 The last room in the Queen's State Apartments is the Queen's Bedroom.
 As Mary extended her apartments and created a new bedroom, this room became a cosy sociable space in which she entertained friends.